-The Company currently operates the three dispensaries it is licensed to operate in the south-central region of Pennsylvania for the sale of medical cannabis.
+The Company currently operates the three dispensaries it is licensed to operate in the south-central region of Pennsylvania for the sale of medical cannabis only.
 This dispensing permit allows for the purchase of finished products from permitted processors in the Commonwealth of Pennsylvania.

+The Company's first dispensary in Pennsylvania, located in Hanover, PA, opened in June 2018.
 The Company's second dispensary in Pennsylvania, located in Mechanicsburg, PA, opened in August 2021.
 The third dispensary, located in Annville, opened in April 2022.